-We learn that McCollum was one of ten children born to Irish parents, and that as she grew up, the country became a dangerous place full of gun occurrences and random flocks of sheep.
+We learn that McCollum was one of ten children born to Irish parents and that as she grew up, the country became a dangerous place full of gun occurrences and random flocks of sheep.

 The plot then goes through the usual steps of a made-up movie, with the main character running away to a place she doesn’t know, getting drunk, partying all night, and making fast friends with other women in the same situation.

 Ultimately, I was just another drug mule in Ibiza, to sum up.

 If the goal of this documentary is to show how drug cartels recruit people and run their businesses, then it has done what it set out to do.

-She was released from jail early, has the support of her family, and isn’t even being pursued by the cartel’s thugs, so she got off very easy, in my perspective.
-The documentary missed a chance to tell the whole story by not talking to Melissa Reid, who was with her at the time.
+She was released from jail early, has the support of her family, and isn’t even being pursued by the cartel’s thugs, so she got off straightforward, in my perspective.
+The documentary failed to tell the whole story by not talking to Melissa Reid, who was with her then.

 For the most part, the documentary is nothing more than a spectacular news piece with some sit-down interviews of the people who know tidbits about what happened.